Skip to main content

 Faculty Advisor: David Thaddeus | President: Tori Hicks | Instagram: @aiasuncc

-The UNC Charlotte Chapter of the American Institute of Architecture Students in Charlotte, NC.
-The AIAS is a voice for students, and much more.
-The AIAS also helps ensure your success upon completing your education through the connections you will make with educators, architects, designers, and other professionals.
+The UNC Charlotte Chapter of the American Institute of Architecture Students in Charlotte.
+The AIAS is a voice for students and much more.
+The AIAS also helps ensure your success upon completing your education through the connections you will make with educators, architects, designers and other professionals.
 The AIAS offers several conferences and events each year.

 Freedom by Design (FBD)

-Freedom by Design™, the AIAS community service program, utilizes the talents of architecture students to radically impact the lives of people in their community through modest design and construction solutions.
-Our priority is improving the safety, comfort, and dignity of the home’s occupants.
-Through numerous AIAS chapters, FBD teaches students how to resolve accessibility issues while providing them with mentorship from an architect and constructor, and an understanding of the practical impact of architecture and design.
+Freedom by Design™, the AIAS community service program, utilizes the talents of architecture students to impact the lives of people in their community through modest design and construction solutions.
+FBD teaches students how to resolve accessibility issues while providing them with mentorship from an architect and constructor and an understanding of the practical impact of architecture and design.

 National Organization of Minority Architecture Students (NOMAS)

-NOMAS is the student chapter of NOMA.
-NOMA’s mission, rooted in a rich legacy of activism, is to empower our local chapters and membership to foster justice and equity in communities of color through outreach, community advocacy, professional development, and design excellence.
-NOMA works toward the building of a strong national organization, strong chapters and strong members for the purpose of minimizing the effect of racism in the architecture profession.
+NOMA’s mission, rooted in a rich legacy of activism, is to empower our membership to foster justice and equity in communities of color through outreach, community advocacy, professional development and design excellence.

 Master of Architecture Student Society (MASS)

-The College of Architecture’s Master of Architecture Student Society (MASS) exists to host an annual symposium each spring.
-Each year, CriticalMASS gathers professionals, faculty, graduate students, and observing undergraduates from various universities to participate in a focused discussion and critique of the architectural design and research generated within the Southeastern region.
+The School of Architecture’s Master of Architecture Student Society (MASS) exists to host an annual symposium each spring.
+Each year, CriticalMASS gathers professionals, faculty, graduate students and observing undergraduates from various universities to participate in a focused discussion and critique of the architectural design and research generated within the Southeastern region.

 U.S. Green Building Council (USGBC)